vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 </template>
 ```

-3. Add `<script>` tag, this is where we will register the behaviour of our element by calling eon.element function.
+3. Add `<script>` tag, this is where we will register the behavior of our element by calling `eon.element` function.

 ```[html]
 <script>